hugomelendez/openshift-cicd-pipelines/docs/extras/maven-agent-persistent-storage/README.md

         requests:
         storage: 100Gi" | oc create -f - -n cicd

-Then the agent must be configured to used the PVC and this is accomplished with the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin) creating a ConfigMap having the XML configuration (in [setup.sh](.(setup.sh))).
+Then the agent must be configured to used the PVC and this is accomplished with the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin) creating a ConfigMap having the XML configuration of the agent (see the [maven-agent.yaml](./maven-agent.yaml) file).